-Tracking subscriber growth rates is something that must be done when creating YouTube content.
+Tracking subscriber growth rates is something that must be done when creating YouTube content with YouTube Studio.
 It directly translates into how effective you are at appealing to a specific audience that’s looking to get easier access to your content.

 How exactly are your videos performing in aggregate?
-It helps for your client or an executive to know just how enticing the video content is and how many unique viewers you have.
+It helps your client or an executive to know just how enticing the video content is and how many unique viewers you have.
 Here, we’re referring to tracking viewer metrics: view %, and view duration.

 In the example above, we’ve picked a line graph to showcase video view numbers in relation to the average view percentage.
 This helps you get a better understanding of how certain videos captivate the viewer’s attention long enough for them to view the entire video.

 The beloved metric - likes and dislikes - are what the key metrics that assess viewer perception of your content.
 As aptly named, this engagement metric tells you if your audience enjoys the content and if you're also establishing audience retention.

 We advise using a line graph to show the growth of likes and dislikes over a certain time period.
 Pictured above, you can clearly see the fluctuation in likes and dislikes over an entire month.

 Chances are, you may also need to provide comparison data within the same report.
 It makes assessing progress and channel performance much easier.

 We’ve covered likes and dislikes, however, those are not the only video engagement metrics.
 You should also see if your audience enjoyed the videos enough to share them or to comment.